fionahevans/fheweb/content/published/sock/index.md

 date: "2025-01-24T00:00:00Z"
 external_link: https://echapbook.com/micros/micro-issue2.html#sock
 image:
-  caption: Sock
+  caption: A close-up of a mature woman's hands, holding a needle delicately as she carefully mends a hole in the heel of a sock.
   focal_point: Smart
-summary: Wordrunner eChapbooks Micro-Prose Issue 2
+summary: Wordrunner eChapbooks Micro-Prose Issue 2, 29 Dec 2024
 tags:
 - Published
 title:  How to Darn a Sock